-It is crucial to review your life insurance beneficiaries to make sure the information is up-to-date.
+It is critical to regularly review your life insurance beneficiary designations to make sure the information is up-to-date.
 Changing and naming a beneficiary is a task that only you can do as the policyholder.
-After your death, it is very challenging for your loved ones to dispute the named beneficiary.
+After your death, it is very challenging for your loved ones to dispute the beneficiary designation.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].